QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 The Simple Network Management Protocol (SNMP) is an old protocol from 1990-2000 that is still quite used by companies to manage and monitor network devices <small>(routers, switch, firewalls...)</small>.

-The goal is to ensure that network devices, usually called SNMP "objects" or "agents" are operating efficiently and effectively in real-time.
-Every information is send to a SNMP manager.
+The goal is to ensure that network devices are operating efficiently and effectively in real-time.

 ➡️ SNMP uses the port 161 (TCP/UDP).

+One if the components is the Management Information Base (MIB) which is used to store information about devices.
+This is a tree-like structure with each node called an object carrying information like the number of packet that transited by this node, the CPU utilization of a server...

+A agent is a module that runs on a network device and store information about the device inside the MIB.

+The SNMP manager is a software that retrieves data from the MIB by interacting with the agent associated with the device.
+It runs on a network management system (NMS).

+The SNMP manager can also send instructions to the agent to set or change the values of objects.
+The agent will update its associated device to match the instruction.

+Agents can send messages also known as "traps" without being request, for instance, when a problem is detected.

+</div><div>

 SNMPv2c is still used by some companies even if it's advised to use SNMPv3 as the latter is more secure.
 SNMPv2c